Configure Cisco Collaboration Endpoints with wallpaper

 Every registered Cisco Collaboration Endpoint device will consume one Appspace ID each.

-Ensure Cisco CE devices are configured to allow access to the Appspace Cloud via HTTP/HTTPS.
+Ensure Cisco CE devices are configured to allow access to the Appspace platform (cloud/on-prem) via HTTP/HTTPS.

 Ensure Cisco CE devices are configured to allow access to the Appspace App supported device (caching device) via HTTP/HTTPS.